bebatut/PylProtPredictor/README.md

 ## Tests

 The code is covered by tests.
-They are run automatically on Travis but we also recommend to run them locally before pushing to GitHub with:
+They are run automatically on CircleCI but we also recommend to run them locally before pushing to GitHub with:

 ```
-pytest
+$ make test
 ```

 Any added code should be covered by new tests.